allwaysoft/uwx.github.io/source/Workshop/index.md

 {
 // "cstrike" "C:\steamcmd\steamapps\common\Counter-Strike Source Dedicated Server\cstrike"
 "tf" "C:\mytf2server\tf"
-"ep2" "Half-Life2locationhere"
+"ep2" "Half-Life2_location_here"
 }```

-replace the `Half-Life2locationhere` with Half-Life 2 Episode 2's location
+Replace the `Half-Life2_location_here` with Half-Life 2 Episode 2's location.
-the location for me is `C:\Program Files\Half-Life 2\ep2`
-so it has to be like this
+For example, if it's `C:\Program Files\Half-Life 2\ep2` it has to be like this

 ```
 //